 We explore what a DAM is, its history and evolution, the business benefits and challenges they solve, and provide an overview of the core functional elements found in modern DAM platforms.

 Unsure if this article is relevant to you?
-If you fall into one of the below scenarios, we recommend reading on!
+If you fall into one of the below scenarios, we recommend reading about it!